Geometric allocation approach to accelerating directed worm algorithm: Present approach

 is the reweighting factor after a worm scattering process, and $s \equiv \sqrt{\tanh K}$.
 In Eq.~(\ref{f-rew}), $f_h$ is $2/s$ if the head is on an activated bond, $2s$ on a deactivated bond, and $s+\frac{1}{s}$ on a half-activated and half-deactivated bond.
-In other words, $f_h$ takes $2/s$ or $2s$ if the head comes back to the tail, $s+\frac{1}{s}$ otherwise.
-The summation in Eq.~(\ref{chi}) means that $f_{\rm rew}$ is calculated after each worm scattering process and summed in the interval between measurements.
-Note that
+In other words, $f_h$ takes $2/s$ or $2s$ if the head comes back to the tail.
+It takes $s+\frac{1}{s}$ otherwise.
+The summation in Eq.~(\ref{chi}) means that $f_{\rm rew}$ is calculated after each worm scattering process and summed over the scattering processes in step 2.
+The sum of the reweighting factors is divided by four because we take the average of the four reweighting factors depending on the choice of adjacent sites.
+Furthermore, it is divided by the coordination number because of the multiple counts in the virtual shift from bonds to sites.